platformsh/platformsh-docs/sites/upsun/src/add-services/redis.md

             <RELATIONSHIP_NAME>:
                 service: <SERVICE_NAME>
                 endpoint: redis
-services:
-    # The name of the service container.
-Must be unique within a project.
-    <SERVICE_NAME>:
-        type: redis:<VERSION>
 ```

 You can define ``<SERVICE_NAME>`` and ``<RELATIONSHIP_NAME>`` as you like, so long as it's unique between all defined services and relationships